SNmcdarby1/Xascapade-Safari-tours/README.md

-- User Stories.
+### 5. User Stories.

   * The Navigation bar was not easily accessible .
 I have to try diffent designs that will anablethe client to press the home button to access other pages.
   * The packages had no value , soi added up the value and uploaded images to show the product.
   * The carousel in the gallery page was not working so i decided to have static images all in one page.
   * The client asked to have different options of products .
 I added in the safari packages and different locations of the Safaris, and activities that can be done during the    holidays.
   * The reservation page had a lot of information icons that made the page look messy .
 I ended up reducing the content and be short ad precise of the contents.
+- Web Design.
-- Web Design I did a lot of reserch in youtube and i was inspired by three main developres
+  I did a lot of reserch in youtube and i was inspired by three main developres
      * Sayar flight booking example

-- Wireframes
+### 6. Wireframes
+   The Mockup generator page of Xascapade Travel.

-5 Technology
+### 7. Technology

  - Github[github](https://github.com/) used for storying and accessing data.
  - Gitpod[gitpod]() IDE platform for creating website.
  - While doing my reasearch i came across materializes platform.This site inspired me by the endlook and feel of the website, It resonates with a suitable ux friendly look and feel that embodies a lot of the features.
 - Used w3school for snippets.
 I am inspire withthe look and feel of the navigation bar, and inputs examples in the w3school page.
 - Youtube tutorial
+- Multiple device mockup genarator.
+I sed this site to create a mockup image of the websites landing page.
+Thissight can be accessed in google webpage. once you access the page you will need to copy your deployed link to the in the multiple device generator that is on the top left top nav.
+Then click the genarator button to genarate the image of the website.
 - Google Mapping -  used (Map Quest)[https://developer.mapquest.com/documentation/tools/latitude-longitude-finder/].
 To find accurate locations.
 But unfortunatly it was not  responding .
 I trie the Leaflet mapping.
 - Emailjs - I created an accout with Google emailjs that will enable the emails to be interactive.
 - I created the 404v folder to direct error responses.that will collect data from error messages.
 There were different tuturial that i watched in youtube.
 Below are a few that reall inspired byhthe style and design of the page.